Wayne Gretzky: Legacy

+Hockey

-Gretzky's career achievements include many awards and honours.
-He won a record nine Hart Trophies as the most valuable player in the NHL.
+Gretzky's career achievements include a record nine Hart Trophies as the most valuable player in the NHL.
 Between 1981 and 1994, he won the Art Ross Trophy, presented to the NHL's season points leader, 10 times.
 Gretzky was named the MVP of the Stanley Cup playoffs in 1985 and 1988, receiving the Conn Smythe Trophy.
 In addition, he earned the Lester B. Pearson Award (now Ted Lindsay Award) on five occasions; the award is given to the NHL's "most outstanding player", as determined by National Hockey League Players' Association members.
 The Lady Byng Trophy, awarded for sportsmanship and performance, was presented to Gretzky five times between 1980 and 1999.

-A number of awards and trophies have been created under his name.
+Gretzky was inducted into the Hockey Hall of Fame in 1999, and into the IIHF Hall of Fame in 2000.
+He was an inaugural recipient of the Order of Hockey in Canada in 2012.

 The Wayne Gretzky International Award is presented by the United States Hockey Hall of Fame to honour international individuals who have made major contributions to the growth and advancement of hockey in the United States.
 The Wayne Gretzky 99 Award is awarded annually to the Most Valuable Player in the Ontario Hockey League playoffs.
 The Wayne Gretzky Trophy is awarded annually to the playoff champion of the OHL's Western Conference.
 The Edmonton Minor Hockey Association also has an award named for Gretzky.